Making Positive Moves

 Our aim

-The Making Positive Moves research study aims to identify what can help people with learning disabilities live long-term in the community after living in mental health hospitals, Assessment and Treatment Units and/or forensic institutions.
+The Making Positive Moves research study aimed to identify what can help people with learning disabilities live long-term in the community after living in mental health hospitals, Assessment and Treatment Units and/or forensic institutions.

 Following the Winterbourne View scandal, with footage of abuse shown on BBC Panorama, the 2012 Transforming Care Programme was set up to make sure people with learning disabilities who were living in inappropriate hospital placements were supported to move into their own homes.
 However, there is lack of research about what people with learning disabilities think about their move, and what they say is important to help stay living well in the community.